-Visual FoxPro was an excellent development tool throughout the 90’s or even in the 2000’s but it has shown a sudden decline with Microsoft announcing end of support.
-Visual FoxPro 9 was released in 2007 virtually the Stone Age when it comes to the world of technology.
-This creates an element of danger for your organization that you need to take down and breakthrough in order to move forward today.
+Visual FoxPro was an excellent development tool throughout the 1990s or even in the 2000s but it has shown a continual decline with Microsoft announcing the end of support.
+Visual FoxPro 9 was released in 2007, virtually the stone-age, when it comes to the world of technology.
+This creates an element of risk for your organization that you need to take down and breakthrough to move forward today.

 Watch John Kullmann,Macrosoft Inc. Vice President talks about the potential risks that might cost you badly in near future.

 Some risks and impacts that companies face for continuing with Visual FoxPro are:

 The diminishing pool of resources in VFP should be considered seriously as developers want to work on new and interesting technologies as opposed to retired and outdated languages.

 For a growing company, they will find it hard to deploy desktop-based FoxPro onto many PCs.

 All companies are facing increased security requirements when it comes to customer and financial data.
 The Visual FoxPro could potentially leave open vulnerabilities going forward with no development patches available.

 Potential and abrupt changes are another risk for Visual FoxPro.
 Potential browser changes or application changes or third-party tools being used may no longer work if not updated.

 If you wish to have your service or product on smartphones, you have no choice to move forward without migrating.

 Visual FoxPro is restricted to a 32-bit operating system.
 Currently, there are workarounds but how long it will continue to work only time will tell.